copystar/do15/README.md

 - explore changing the map features if you would like

 ## Bonus challenge: Using Leaflet and Openstreetmap tiles
-If you are comfortable with HTML and some JavaScript, try making a map from scratch using Leaflet.js (http://leafletjs.com/) to attach a set of points to a map made of tiles provided by OpenStreetMap.
+If you are comfortable with HTML and JavaScript, try making a map from scratch using Leaflet.js (http://leafletjs.com/) to attach a set of points to a map made of tiles provided by OpenStreetMap.

 You will first need to convert your kml file into GeoJSON.
 GeoJSON is a file format that is easily digestable by JavaScript.
-There are many tools that can do this but for this exercise, try http://geojson.io/
+There are many tools that can do this but for this exercise try http://geojson.io/

 - go to http://geojson.io/
 - from the menu *Open* select *File* and upload our kml file: https://github.com/copystar/do15/blob/master/combined-library-data.kml